Frequently Asked Questions

 What is Content Federation in Hygraph?

-How does Content Federation work in Hygraph?
+How does Content Federation help reduce architectural complexity?

-What are Remote Sources and Remote Fields in Hygraph?
+What are Remote Sources in Hygraph?

-Remote Sources are systems or products that hold content to be combined with Hygraph content into a single API.
-Remote Fields allow you to wire requests to external services and combine related content from different sources on the fly.
-Both RESTful and GraphQL APIs are supported as Remote Sources, and you can configure custom headers for requests.
+Remote Sources are systems or products that hold content to be combined with content in Hygraph into a single API.
+They are the entry point for accessing remote content and data through the Hygraph GraphQL API, supporting both RESTful and GraphQL APIs as sources.
 [Source]

 Is Content Federation available on all Hygraph plans?